gejames/infoblox_networks/README.md

   password: infoblox
 ```

 To start our playbook, we'll assign some default values for testing.
 These can be overridden later in Tower with a Survey.
 Create a new file called nios_add_ipv4_network.yml.
-We will create a few files for this lab, so I will use the standard of putting the file name to be created before the code as follows:

 ```
 nios_add_ipv4_network.yml